 This panel can render the result of an XSLT transformation that generates SVG documents.

-The basic use-case of oXygen consists in the development of the XSLT stylesheets capable of producing rich SVG graphics.
-For example when you have an XML document describing the evolution of a parameter over time and you need to create a graphic from it, you can start with a static SVG, written directly in oXygen or exported from a graphics tool like the Adobe suite.
-Extract then the parts that are dependent of the data from the XML document and create the XSLT templates.
+The basic use-case of oXygen resides in the development of the XSLT stylesheets capable of producing rich SVG graphics.
+For example, when you have an XML document describing the evolution of a parameter over time, and you need to create a graphic from it, you can start with a static SVG, written directly in oXygen, or one exported from a graphics tool (such as the Adobe suite).
+Then you would extract the parts that are dependent of the data from the XML document and create the XSLT templates.